-In this article I’ll take a closer look at; Fladrafinil (or fluorafinil) which is a popular eugeroic in the biohacking-sphere.
-I’ll cover some background information, its benefits and risks, and finally reveal if I would recommend it.
+In this article, I'll take a closer look at; Fladrafinil (CRL 40,941 or fluorafinil) which is a popular eugeroic in the biohacking-sphere.
+I'll cover some background information, its benefits, and risks, and finally, reveal if I would recommend it.

 First off, what is Fladrafinil?

-Fladrafinil is a nootropic of the eugeroic class.
+Fladrafinil is a nootropic and one of many smart drugs of the eugeroic class.
 It has been shown to improve cognitive function in healthy adults with little to no side effects.
-The drug acts as a selective wakefulness promoting agent.
+The drug acts as a selective wakefulness-promoting agent.

 This means it will increase wakefulness and energy levels in healthy adults.
 It also enhances cognitive function by enhancing the effects of adenosine.

 Adenosine is a chemical messenger in the brain that inhibits wakefulness, so an increase in its concentration will enhance wakefulness and energy levels.

 Fladrafinil has a chemical structure that is very similar to Modafinil, which is another popular eugeroic.
 This similarity means that Fladrafinil is likely to produce the same effects as Modafinil.